jonnypeace/qemu/README.md

 # qemu-kvm script and netplan bridge for Ubuntu.

+Although I have proxmox servers, I have often wanted a quick repeatable way to deploy some sensible virtual machines on linux desktops that I use, and hence... this repo.

 The master script works inside the directory of the qemu-kvm virtual machines.

 An example structure...